mmbman/Katagiri/1986-03-20-Principles-of-Practice-Talk-2.md

 #### 0:00

 **Katagiri Roshi:** Yesterday I [talked about] the purpose of the practice, or the purpose of spiritual life.
-The purpose of spiritual life is to actualize *sanzen gakudo*, which means to surrender one’s body and mind to tranquility. *Tranquility* means the Way; to surrender one’s body and mind to tranquility is to study or to learn the Way.
+The purpose of spiritual life is to actualize *sanzen gakudō*, which means to surrender one’s body and mind to tranquility. *Tranquility* means the Way; to surrender one’s body and mind to tranquility is to study or to learn the Way.

 The Way manifests in two ways.
 One is it manifests itself as the absolute, in other words, the ultimate identity of existence, the absolute self which is completely, absolutely tranquil, still.
 But it is not something still [like] stagnant water.
 It is always *active*.
 So the Way appears as every aspect of everydayness.

 So tranquility penetrates every aspect of everydayness; that is the Way.
 That is the purpose of practice – the purpose of spiritual life, we usually say.

-So today I would like to talk about what attitude we should take to the practice, so-called *sanzen gakudo*.
+So today I would like to talk about what attitude we should take to the practice, so-called *sanzen gakudō*.

 Yesterday I mentioned that *sanzen* usually is translated as “the practice,” but originally [in Japanese] *sanzen* is something more than “the practice.”
 I mentioned *sanzen* is to “surrender yourself, to surrender your body and mind” to something, to *zen*, to tranquility.
 This is *sanzen*.